2 min

 Is working from home better for the environment?

-At first glance, you might think that working from home is synonymous with ecology since it allows you to avoid business trips.
-Knowing that 70% of Belgians use their car to get to work, the conclusion is quickly established: teleworking makes it possible to reduce CO2 emissions related to transport.
-However, the math is not that simple!
+At first glance, you might think that working from home rhymes with ecology since it avoids business trips.
+Knowing that 70% of Belgians use their car to get to work, it is quickly established: teleworking reduces CO2 emissions related to transport.
+However, the calculation is not so simple!
 Let's discover together the links between the environment and teleworking.

 Looking for a meaningful job?
-Meet My Job can help you with this!
+Meet My Job can help you with that!

 The benefits of teleworking on the environment

-When it comes to citing the environmental benefits of remote work, the environmental benefits of reducing car journeys are at the top of the list.
+When it comes to citing the environmental benefits of teleworking, the reduction in car journeys is at the top of the list.
 According to a study carried out by ADEME in 2020, one day of teleworking per week would save 271 kg of CO2 emitted per year.
-On average, teleworking reduces the environmental impact of car transport by around 30%.
+On average, teleworking can reduce the environmental impact of car transport by around 30%.

-In addition to avoided business travel, telecommuting could reduce the ecological footprint of companies.
+In addition to avoided business travel, teleworking could reduce the ecological footprint of companies.
 If the number of workers is reduced, so are the energy resources and equipment!
-First of all, the amount of energy consumed in a company is limited.
-In offices, printers consume a lot of energy, not to mention light, air conditioning, heating, or even the coffee machine...
-Fewer employees in the office means fewer spaces to feed!
-Plus, fewer supplies are needed with remote work.
+First of all, the amount of energy consumed in the company is limited.
+In offices, printers are very energy-intensive, not to mention light, air conditioning, heating, or even the coffee machine...
+Fewer employees in the office means less space to supply !
+In addition, fewer supplies are needed with teleworking.
 Whether it's paper, ink cartridges, pens...
 In this sense, teleworking makes it possible to serve the environmental cause and offers a significant potential for reducing pollution.

 However, we should not neglect the rebound effects that could materialize in the medium and long term.
 Even if they are still difficult to measure, it is important to be aware of them.

-See also: The 8 pros and cons of remote work
+See also: the 8 advantages and disadvantages of teleworking

 The hidden pollution of teleworking